huodongjian0603/crt/README.md

 ```
 python run_sample --voc12_root $downloaded_dataset_path/VOCdevkit/VOC2012
 ```
-After the script completes, pseudo-split labels are generated in the following directory and their quality is evaluated in mIoU.
+After the script completes, pseudo labels are generated in the following directory and their quality is evaluated in mIoU.
 ```
 .
 ├── misc